 This makes Rennes’ rise, on the back of a sustainable model, all the more impressive.
 They have built on a good academy system and made it better, leading to the likes of Camavinga, Ousman Dembele and Yoann Gourcouff coming through in recent years.
 And this is a trend that is not going to stop anytime soon.

 This reputation has already started to take shape in the minds of players.
 The money received from Camavinga’s transfer was used wisely, continuing the long list of smart transfers that would make most clubs in Europe jealous.
-Rennes’ two major signings this summer were Loic Bade and Kamaldeen Suleman.
+Rennes’ two major signings last summer were Loic Bade and Kamaldeen Suleman.

 Bade was signed from Lens – a major coup given his widely accepted status as one of the best young centre-backs in France.
 Sulemana, coveted by Ajax and Manchester United, came from Nordsjaelland with a reputation that preceded him already as a teenager.
-These two transfers followed the arrivals of Jeremy Doku & Martin Terrier last summer, Raphinha & M’Baye Ninang the one before, and Ismaila Sarr & Ramy Bensebaini in preceding years.
+These two transfers followed the arrivals of Jeremy Doku & Martin Terrier in 2020-21, Raphinha & M’Baye Ninang the one before, and Ismaila Sarr & Ramy Bensebaini in preceding years.
 Rennes’ exceptional recruitment and their policy of giving young players good minutes has made the club a hotspot for European football’s youth.

 Kamaldeen Sulemana has completed more take-ons than any other player aged 20 or under in Europe's top five leagues this season (53).

 He's just one wonderkid you should be watching out for at AFCON. ⭐

 — Squawka (@Squawka) January 9, 2022